AnityaGan9urde/anityagan9urde/README.md

 ### Hi there 👋

+## I'm Anitya Gangurde!
+## - an Aspiring Data Scientist
+### - 🔭 I’m currently working on building some end-to-end projects to gain practical hands-on experience in the Data field.
+### - 🌱 I’m currently learning Advanced Python and Deep Learning concepts such as NLP.
+### - Check out some of my repositories below 👇

 <!--
 **AnityaGan9urde/anityagan9urde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.